Raspberry Pi Pico (RP2040) SRAM and Flash Programming

 Now, the program is ready.
 To download it to the Pico, we will need to do one more step: pack it into uf2 format to download via USB.

 The RP2040 provides a very easy-to-use way to download.
-Compared to the traditional method that requires a physical programmer (or a special interface not common on modern PCs), RP2040 supports download over USB.
+Compared to the traditional method that requires a physical programmer (or a special interface not common on modern PCs such as UART), RP2040 supports download over USB.
 Once powered up, RP2040 will represent itself as a mass storage device.
 This allows the developer to download the program file the same way as copy a file into a USB disk.

-To generate the uf2 file, use pico-elf2uf2 main.elf main.uf2, result in file main.uf2.
+To generate the uf2 file, use pico-elf2uf2 main.elf main.uf2, result saved in file main.uf2.

 You can download the SDK source code but you will need to build the SDK to run it on your computer.